corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node/operating/clientrpc.md

 ## Wire security

-If TLS communications to the RPC endpoint are required the node should be configured with `rpcSettings.useSSL=true` see corda-configuration-file.
+If TLS communications to the RPC endpoint are required, the node must be configured with `rpcSettings.useSSL=true` (see [Node configuration options](../setup/corda-configuration-file)).
-The node admin should then create a node specific RPC certificate and key, by running the node once with `generate-rpc-ssl-settings` command specified (see node-commandline).
+The node admin must then create a node-specific RPC certificate and key, by running the node once with the `generate-rpc-ssl-settings` command specified (see [Node command-line options](../node-commandline.md)).

 The generated RPC TLS trust root certificate will be exported to a `certificates/export/rpcssltruststore.jks` file which should be distributed to the authorised RPC clients.

 The connecting `CordaRPCClient` code must then use one of the constructors with a parameter of type `ClientRpcSslOptions` ([JavaDoc](https://api.corda.net/api/corda-enterprise/4.4/html/api/javadoc/net/corda/client/rpc/CordaRPCClient.html)) and set this constructor